Rahulgupta7777/Event_Managment/idea/event_manager_prd.md

 ## 5. User Roles & Permissions

+### 5.1 Super User

+- Platform-level access and management
+- Add, remove, and modify organizer accounts
+- Control role hierarchies and permissions globally
+- Access all analytics and activity logs
+- Configure platform-wide integrations and settings

+Handle backups and system compliance
 ### 5.1 Admin/Organizer
 - Full access to all features
 - Create and manage events